Substra/substra-tests/README.md

 You will need to install it thanks to the `pip` binary.

-# Run the tests on the default backend
+# Run the tests on the remote backend

 The network configuration is described in a yaml file.